parrot-dev/GatherUp/README.md

 Install:

-put GatherUp folder in the plugins directory.
+Clone directly in plugins directory or put files in plugins/GatherUp/